J-Harlow/Midterm-2/README.md

-# Midterm-2 JFH is what was submitted on time.
+# Midterm2 JFH is what was submitted on time.
-# Finished Midterm JFH is what is finished after time.
+# Finished Midterm2 JFH is what is finished after time.